Ä¢¹½ÊÓÆµ

-In Tahuya, a lot of people use a ferryboat to get to work every day though Tahuya is a relatively small town.
-Those that ride a ferryboat are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, Tahuya has a lot of people using a ferryboat to get to and from work every day.
+Most of these people on a ferryboat are using it to get to good jobs in other cities.

 The per capita income in Tahuya in 2022 was $46,853, which is upper middle income relative to Washington, and wealthy relative to the rest of the US.
 This equates to an annual income of $187,412 for a family of four.
 However, Tahuya contains both very wealthy and poor people as well.